Crystal

 • Proof of identification

-• Proof of income to ensure you can afford the loan payments
+• Proof of income to show you can afford the loan payments

 Lender tip: If you do not have a standard proof of income there are some alternative income sources that could qualify you.